stephwon/Applied_Bioinformatics_BMMB852/README.md

 * `Wk4` contains scripts for the assignment. `wk4_part2.sh` is script for the Sequence Ontology section.
 The `sequence_ontology` directory contains the TXT file of the `pseudogene` feature report.

 * `Wk5` contains scripts and markdown report for the assignment. `fastq_report.sh` is the script for answering `Question 1` and `fastq_simulation.sh` is the script for answering `Question 2` and `Question 3` of the assignment. `fastq_simulaton.sh` is simulating reads using various sequencing models.

+* `Wk6` contains script and markdown report for FASTQ quality control assignment.
+The directory contains image files in relation to the assignment.